xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ```

 The attentive reader will see me using `le16!` and `le32!` for parsing bytes
-into unsigned intergers of different classes:
+into unsigned integers of different classes:

 ```rust
 #[macro_export]